hphelion/documentation/mc.compute.servers.md

 ---
 # Management console: Servers screen

 The management console (MC) compute dashboard server screen is the default screen you see when you click the `Manage` button in the [compute dashboard](/mc/compute/).
 The MC server screen allows you to create new servers, display your server inventory, view the console log, and perform other server-related compute functions.
-This page covers the following topics on the MC compute server screen:
+This page covers the following topics about the MC compute server screen:

 * [Servers screen overview](#Overview)
 * [For further information](#ForFurtherInformation)